m-attila/simple_actor/README.md

 #[tokio::main]
 pub async fn main() {
-    // Create new actor with the builder

     use simple_actor::Scheduling;

-let actor = ActorBuilder::new()
+    // Create a new actor with the builder let actor = ActorBuilder::new()
         // actor's name (optional)
         .name("test_actor")
-        // the message receiving buffer maximal size .receive_buffer_size(128)
+        // upper bound of the number of messages .receive_buffer_size(128)
-        // builder could be use only once
+        // builder can build only one actor at once .one_shot()
-        .one_shot()
-        // set actor type and handler
+        // set actor type and it's handler .message_actor(Box::new(TestActor::default()))
-        .message_actor(Box::new(TestActor::default()))
         // build the actor
         .build();

-    // Create client for actor
-    let actor_client_1 = actor.client();
+    // Create a client for the actor let actor_client_1 = actor.client();
-    // Create client for actor
-    let actor_client_2 = actor.client();
+    // Create another client for the actor let actor_client_2 = actor.client();

-    // Every 30 milliseconds sends an increment by 10 message to the actor let message_scheduler_1 = MessageScheduler::new(ActorMessages::Inc(10), Scheduling::Periodic(Duration::from_millis(30)), actor_client_1);
+    // In every 30 milliseconds the scheduler sends an `increment by 10 message` to the actor let message_scheduler_1 = MessageScheduler::new(ActorMessages::Inc(10), Scheduling::Periodic(Duration::from_millis(30)), actor_client_1);
-    // Every 60 milliseconds sends a decrement by 5 message to the actor let message_scheduler_2 = MessageScheduler::new(ActorMessages::Dec(5), Scheduling::Periodic(Duration::from_millis(60)), actor_client_2);
+    // In every 60 milliseconds the scheduler sends a `decrement by 5 message` to the actor let message_scheduler_2 = MessageScheduler::new(ActorMessages::Dec(5), Scheduling::Periodic(Duration::from_millis(60)), actor_client_2);

     // Stop the actor first